 For Financial Officers at NAV CANADA, the Collective Agreement lays out the process for filing such a complaint.

-Are you an FI with concerns about a staffing process?
+Do you have concerns about a staffing process?

 - Keep track of the details.
 When filing a complaint, it is very important to document the events.
 Copy relevant emails, take notes of relevant phone calls and voice mails and establish a timeline of events.
 We can help you with this but the more you collect up front, the more smoothly things will run as the process unfolds.